melvyn2/PySteamAuth/README.md

 Contributing
 ------------
 * Testing!
 Simply test this program out and report bugs/missing features.
 * Development: add features, fix bugs, and work on TODOs.
 * Translations: coming soon
+An app icon would also be handy, if you have any ideas for one.

 Credits
 -------